marsunique/MillionSongClassification/workingPlan.md

 ###Division of Labor

 First step: Are we breaking it up by task, by level?
 Is one person/group writing each of these?
 Are some people focusing entirely on preprocessing and/or postprocessing, or are those going to be a group effort?

+### Did It Work?
+Somewhere, we need to say how we are measuring if it works.
+Purely if we are right/wrong?
+Number of false positives/false negatives?
+For clustering, number of things in the wrong cluster, or are some songs more important than others?